My Stereo System

 ![]() |

 Gino Vanelli, Powerful People (MFSL, A&M, Japan).
-I had always known about Gino Vanelli and then one day I stumbled upon an absolutely mint copy of the Mobile Fidelity Soundlab release.
+I had always known about Gino Vanelli and then one day I stumbled upon an absolutely mint copy of the Mobile Fidelity Sound Lab release.
 It was way too cheap not to take it.
 The cover needed some work, but the vinyl is perfect, almost unplayed.
 I like restoring covers that have seen better days, and after a bit of TLC, and a black and red permanent marker, it looks as good as it can get.
 This is the sort of music I am into lately – something calm and relaxing that I can enjoy without thinking.
 These MFSL pressings are now over forty years old and finding this one was just great.
 It is also quite a short album, some 31 minutes.
 Technically the LP is virtually new.
 There is no surface noise between tracks and maybe this is because of the "super vinyl" that was used at the time when these pressings were almost translucent.
 Before I bought it, I read a review and someone mentioned the awesome dynamics.
 Well, that was no lie.
 This LP sounds just great and many more modern pressings I own do not sound nearly as good.
 It still has all of the original paperwork – the still folder to protect the record, the list of titles as of November 1980, and a certificate of authentication.
 This is definitely a prized addition to my collection. |

 ![]() |

 The Greater Good (Stockfisch Records, Germany) is a collaboration of two of Stockfisch Records' artists Eugene Ruffolo and Dennis Colen, and Shane Alexander.
 Together they form a formidable team.
 This is a brand new 180 gram DMM, expertly mastered and pressed.
 Stockfisch's catalogue may not be to everyone's liking, but then it opens new horizons.
 I have the CD too and it sounds fantastic.
-Just listen to It's a Looking Fine on Side 2.
+Just listen to If its Feeling Fine on Side 2.
 Clearly all the links in the chain – recording, mastering, cutting, plating, and pressing – are of an extremely high quality.
+The second to last track on the the album, If its Feeling Fine, is a great demonstration track, beautifully separating the instruments without ever losing cohesion.
+Again, Stockfisch focuses on great guitar work, which has always been central to their music. |

 |